-When the Bequest "Lapses"
+When a Bequest "Lapses"

-So what happens to it?
-Because the share was never created, it typically remains in the estate to be divided among other beneficiaries.
-Bob's lapsed 20 percent would become part of what's called the estate's "residuary" – what's left after specific bequests are made.

-In most cases, the residuary of the estate will move to other surviving beneficiaries.
+A lapsed share remains in the estate to be divided among other beneficiaries.
+Bob's lapsed 20% would become part of the estate's "residuary," what remains and is effectively left over after all other specific bequests have been made.
+The residuary estate will typically move to other surviving beneficiaries.

-For example, Bob may have been given 20 percent while Sally received 40 percent and Joe received 40%.
-Sally and Joe's shares will grow because Bob's 20 percent is absorbed back into the estate, effectively making it larger than it would have been if he had been able to accept his share, Sally and Joe would receive 50% each, each of them gaining half of Bob's unclaimed bequest.
+For example, Bob might have been given 20%, while Sally received 40% and Joe received 40%.
+Sally and Joe's shares will grow because Bob's 20% is absorbed back into the estate, effectively making it larger than it would have been if he had been alive to accept his share.
+Sally and Joe would receive 50% each, each of them gaining half of Bob's unclaimed bequest.

 State Intestacy Laws